kingcc/cloudflare-ips-only/README.md

 Cloudflare IPs Only
 ===================

-Configure your iptables to allow IPs from Cloudflare only.
+An iptables script that allows your HTTP(80)/HTTPS(443) port to only receive traffic from cloudflare.

 ### Usage